ubermag/ubermag.github.io/source/index.rst

 Documentation and tutorials
 ===========================

-The examples shown in :doc:`quickstart` and :doc:`learn/index` are tight to micromagnetic simulations.
-Only the more commonly used features are covered in there. :doc:`reference/index` and :doc:`api/index` contain more technical details. for the individual packages.

-If you are new and plan to use Ubermag for micromagnetic simulations please start with the :ref:`getting_started` or the :doc:`quickstart` example.
+If you are new to ``ubermag`` you should consider first looking at :doc:`getting-started/index` which will give a gentle introduction into all the packages inside ``ubermag``.

-If you already know the basics of ``ubermag`` there is a collection of :ref:`how_tos` that show how to solve particular (physical) questions using ``ubermag`` and its subpackages.
-For a documentation of more technical questions please refer to the :doc:`reference/index` and the :doc:`api/index`.
+If you already know the basics of ``ubermag`` there is a collection of :doc:`how-tos/index` that show how to solve particular (physical) questions using ``ubermag`` and its subpackages.
+For a documentation of more technical functionality of the different packages please refer to the :doc:`package-documentation/index` and the :doc:`api/index`.

 An online-workshop has been given in June 2020 for spintalks (spintalks.org), supported by IEEE Magnetics Society (ieeemagnetics.org).
 A recording of these